DiffSharp/DiffSharp/README.md

     www.bcl.hamilton.ie

 DiffSharp is released under the GNU Lesser General Public License (LGPL) version 3.
-This means that you can integrate DiffSharp as a (dynamically linked) shared library into your software, which may be closed-source or open-source under a non-LGPL license.
+This means that you can integrate DiffSharp as a shared library into your software, which may be commercial, closed-source, or open-source under any (including non-GPL) license, provided that you use the unmodified DiffSharp binary and reproduce the above copyright notice with a link to the DiffSharp website.

 Permitting uses outside of these license terms may be considered on a by-case basis.
 Please contact Atilim Gunes Baydin and Barak A. Pearlmutter for licensing options at atilimgunes.baydin@nuim.ie and barak@cs.nuim.ie.